uclisec/uclisec.github.io/_pages/seminars.md

 - *In what time zone are the seminars?*
 All seminars are on London time (typically on Thursdays at 16:00).
 - *Can people not affiliated with UCL attend the seminars?*
 Yes!
 Our seminars are open to everyone.
 You can register on Zoom, watch the YouTube livestream, or attend in person at 169 Euston Road, London NW1 2A.
-If you plan to attend in person, please [email](mailto:silpa.shah@ucl.ac.uk) us in advance to let us know you're coming.
+Upon arrival, please let reception at 169 Euston Road know that you are coming to our seminars.
+If you prefer, you can [email](mailto:silpa.shah@ucl.ac.uk) us in advance to let us know you're coming.
 - *How can I learn more about InfoSec research and teaching activities at UCL?*
 Check out the UCL's InfoSec research group [page](/about).
 We also run an MSc in Information Security [Degree](https://www.ucl.ac.uk/computer-science/study/postgraduate-taught/information-security-msc) and a [Centre](https://www.ucl.ac.uk/cybersecurity-cdt/) for Doctoral Training in Cybersecurity, and maintain a [blog](https://benthamsgaze.org/) called Bentham's Gaze.
 - *Any other questions?*